yanzhu22/tipFormer2025/README.md

 ```

 ## Notes
-- Since the pre - trained models are relatively large, the model files will be automatically downloaded during the first run.
+- Since the pre-trained models are relatively large, the model files will be automatically downloaded during the first run.
 Please ensure a stable network connection.
 - The length of the input sequence will affect memory usage.
 It is recommended to adjust the `max_length` parameter according to your hardware configuration.
 - The training time may be long.
 It is recommended to use GPU acceleration.
 You can add the following code to use the GPU:
 ```python